 You’ve finally found the internship of your dreams.
-It offers you the chance to get hands on experience working with professionals, in a great company in your field.
+It offers you the chance to get hands on experience working with professionals.
 It sounds great!
-You are about to hit the ‘apply now’ button but as you read the last paragraph in the job description, “THIS IS AN UNPAID INTERNSHIP.”, you’re heart stops.
+You are about to hit the ‘apply now’ button but as you read the last paragraph in the job description, “THIS IS AN UNPAID INTERNSHIP.”, you’r heart stops.

 The frustration of finding a paid internship that is suited to you is a common dilemma among all students.
 Even for domestic students, unpaid internships are not ideal and pose many financial hardships.
 There are many hurdles and hardships that come with unpaid internships if you cannot afford them, things such as grocery shopping and living expenses can make life very hard and stressful.